wl4g/hbase-tools/README.md

 - ***Notice2:*** The config `--fake.dryRun` Specifies whether it is a test run mode, that is, it will not actually write to the Phoenix table, the default is: `true`.

-- ***Notice3:*** The config `--fake.generator.valueRandomMinPercent|valueRandomMaxPercent` When using Cumulative Fake (i.e. incrementing) to generate fake data, the minimum and maximum random percentages should be `>1`, conversely, if the generate fake data does not need to be incremented, the minimum random percentage can be `<1`.
+- ***Notice3:*** The config `--fake.valueMinRandomPercent|valueMaxRandomPercent` When using Cumulative Fake (i.e. incrementing) to generate fake data, the minimum and maximum random percentages should be `>1`, conversely, if the generate fake data does not need to be incremented, the minimum random percentage can be `<1`.

-- ***Notice4:*** The config `--fake.provider=CUMULATIVE|SIMPLE` setup fake provider, The `CUMLAUTIVE` algorithm is based on the average value of the first `--fake.sample.lastDateAmount` cycles multiplied by a random factor, and then accumulated; `SIMPLE` provider calculation is historical value * random number.
+- ***Notice4:*** The config `--fake.provider=CUMULATIVE|SIMPLE` setup fake provider, The `CUMLAUTIVE` algorithm is based on the average value of the first `--fake.cumulative.sampleLastDateAmount` cycles multiplied by a random factor, and then accumulated; `SIMPLE` provider calculation is historical value * random number.

 ## Developer guide